CillianFrost/nicesite/README.md

 *This site has making for my portfolio.
 Graffic design of the dashboard page was taken from <a href="interesnee.ru">Очень Интересно</a> IT-company's test task for new frontend-developers.*

 The project works on **Laravel**.
 Has limited functionality and working without middleware.
-This is a frontend portfolio so all backend data has made just for example and can pretty rubish.
+This is a frontend portfolio so all backend data has made just for example and can be pretty rubish.

 ### *If you want to see isolated Frontend sources with gulp, pug and sass you can find it in "Frontend" folder.*
 > Remember that static and dynamic versions can be different.